htcondor/htcondor-python-bindings-tutorials/MAINTENANCE.md

 ## What's Going On?

 This repository has two useful branches: `stable` and `dev`.
-The main differences between them is that in `docker/Dockerfile`, the line
+The main differences between them is that in `binder/Dockerfile`, the line
 ```docker
 ARG HTCONDOR_VERSION=x.y
 ```
-should correspond to the current `stable` or `dev` series in the appropriate branch, and in `binder/Dockerfile`, the image tag in `FROM` should be `stable` or `dev` appropriately.
+should correspond to the current `stable` or `dev` series in the appropriate branch.
-This two-stage method is necessary so that we can build the images before Binder sees them, which helps them launch faster.

 No other content except in `tutorials/` should need to change between the branches.
 The tutorials in `tutorials/` may need to change as the bindings evolve in the future.